christianrice/ai-demos/README.md

 # Demos
-This repo contains code given during presentations.
+This repo contains example code from presentations.

-You can find my public presentations at Deploying AI on [YouTube](https://www.youtube.com/channel/UCCJ9bf_uvMhX3zFiv9RyAQw).
+You can find the original presentations at Deploying AI on [YouTube](https://www.youtube.com/channel/UCCJ9bf_uvMhX3zFiv9RyAQw).